nbarbettini/little-aspnetcore-book/chapters/deploy-the-application/deploy-with-docker.md

 docker-compose up
 ```

-Try opening a browser and navigating to `http://localhost` (not 8080!).
+Try opening a browser and navigating to http://localhost (port 80, not 8080!).
 Nginx is listening on port 80 (the default HTTP port) and proxying requests to your ASP.NET Core application hosted by Kestrel.

 ### Set up a Docker server